DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 node1   2.2.2.2
 node2   3.3.3.3
 ```
-(use the 3 IPs from the paper as they are ordered on the paper slice)
+(use the 3 IPs as they are ordered on the strip of paper you were given)

 Help: https://goo.gl/315SCi